-Everest Base Camp Trek with Island Peak Climbing give us an opportunity to step at the base camp of highest Himalaya and then scale the popular Island Peak which is also known as ‘Imja Tse’ in the local language.
-The major highlights of this trip are spectacular views of highest Himalayas especially from Kalapathar viewpoint; visiting monasteries, exploring cultures and traditions of local inhabitants; and gaining that exquisite feeling of adventure while being at the summit of Island Peak.
+Everest Base Camp Trek with Island Peak Climbing give us an opportunity to step at the base camp of the highest Himalaya and then scale the popular Island Peak which is also known as ‘Imja Tse’ in the local language.
+The major highlights of this trip are spectacular views of the highest Himalayas especially from the Kalapathar viewpoint; visiting monasteries, exploring cultures and traditions of local inhabitants; and gaining that exquisite feeling of adventure while being at the summit of the Island Peak.

 The trek initiates after we take a short and sweet flight to Lukla airstrip from Kathmandu.
-Firstly, we start trekking all the way up through river banks of Dudhkoshi crossing several suspension bridges.
-While making our way through Everest trekking trails, some of the highest Himalayas and other snow-capped peaks like Kusum Kngaro and Thamserku etc will enclose us.
+Firstly, we start trekking all the way up through the river banks of Dudhkoshi crossing several suspension bridges.
+While making our way through Everest trekking trails, some of the highest Himalayas and other snow-capped peaks like Kusum Kngaro and Thamserku, etc will enclose us.
 Then we will acclimatize at Namche Bazaar, the major market in the Khumbu region.
-During our acclimatization days, there are plenty of few hours short sidewalks; which helps our body adapt the high altitude conditions.
-Leaving behind the colourful culturally rich villages of Tengboche and Pheriche, we will stay at Gorakhshep.
+During our acclimatization days, there are plenty of few hours short sidewalks; which helps our body adapt to the high-altitude conditions.
+Leaving behind the colorful culturally rich villages of Tengboche and Pheriche, we will stay at Gorakshep.

 In the next couple of days, we step at EBC, hike to Kala Patthar for amazing sunrise views over the world’s highest mountain; and descend towards Chukkung to get ready for Island peak climbing preparations.
 According to weather conditions, it may take a day or two for a successful ascent of Island peak climbing adventure.
 Finally, we trek back to Namche, Lukla, and fly back to Kathmandu; which concludes our fun-filled, exciting, and rewarding trip of Everest Base Camp Trek with Island Peak Climbing Adventure.